-For coursework, Morrisville’s Computer Information Technology (CIT) Department provides you with Microsoft platform, servers and developer tools software such as Visual Studio, Microsoft Project, Microsoft Visio and versions of Windows server through its membership in the Microsoft Developers Network Academic Alliance (MSDNAA).
-You not only get to use this software during your studies, but you can keep it upon completion of the course.
+For coursework, Morrisville’s Computer Information Technology (CIT) Department provides you with Microsoft platform, servers and developer tools software such as Visual Studio, Microsoft Project, Microsoft Visio and versions of Windows server through its membership in the Microsoft Azure Dev Tools for Teaching.
+You not only get to use this software during your studies, but you can keep it upon completion of the program.

 The CIT Department also maintains an alliance with VMware, which provides you with the software needed to run virtual operating system environments on your machines.

 Our hands-on approach to learning culminates in a semester-long, 12-credit professional internship, where you put in nearly 500 hours of work in an industry setting to gain the professional experience necessary to launch your career.
 There is also the potential of landing a full-time position with the organization sponsoring your internship, as has been the case for many of our graduates.

 After graduation, you can work as a designer and developer of applications, gaming programs, servers and databases, and other related computer software.

 You can enhance your college experience through a variety of related clubs.
 The SUNY Morrisville Competitive Gaming Club creates a community for interested gamers through education, sportsmanship, competitive multiplayer gaming and attendance at gaming-related events.
 Additionally, the SUNY Morrisville Technology Club brings together students, faculty and staff who are interested in computer systems, computer information, networking computers and using computers for our community.